richhiggins/poc-top-level-await/README.md

 # Sanity Clean Content Studio

-Experimental studio to explore options to dymically generate sanity.config to

-- enable top level await for studio development and builds 👩‍💻
+POC studio to explore options to dynamically generate sanity.config to selectively enable top level await for studio development and builds 👩‍💻
-- avoid top level await related errors for non-studio CLI tasks 🤖

 n.b. needs bash scripts to be executable